 According to the bill of quantities (BQ), repair and redecoration of two of the houses, NAKU/HOU/MG 169A and B was done at a cost of Kshs.640,273.
-However, physical verification done on 17August, 2015 revealed that various fittings and installations costing Kshs.152,900 were paid for but not done.
-Similarly, the BQ also indicated that another two of the houses NAKU/HOU/MG 171 A and B were to be repaired and redecorated at a cost of Kshs.543,965.
-However, physical verification revealed that no work was done.
+However, physical verification done on 17August, 2015 revealed that

 In the circumstances, the propriety of the payments amounting to Kshs.6,141,840, and ownership status of 121 housing units under the County Director of Housing in Nakuru could not be ascertained.